-Back in 2011 we sold our house, packed our possessions into boxes and flew down under to Western Australia.
-This post is all about why we think you should visit the iconic Busselton Jetty.
+Back in 2011 we sold our house, packed up our possessions and flew down under to experience living life in Western Australia.
+The Busselton Jetty is just a few hours south of Perth and we think you should visit it.
+Here’s why.

 Unlike European countries, Australia’s history doesn’t revolve around architecture.
 Although Aboriginal mobs were nomadic, they were some of the first architects in the world.
 However unlike bricks and mortar, Aboriginal structures were frequently able to be moved.